TheRollingOcean/TRO-S24U-Degoogle/README.md

 Here's my frozen app stack from Shizuku and FreezeYou!

-Note that this disables, Findmy, BLE, Smarthings integrations disables GMS, Samsung accounts, and locks the baseline at Android 15 (no OTA)
+Note that this disables, Findmy, BLE, Smarthings integrations disables GMS, Samsung and Google accounts, and locks the baseline at Android 15 (no OTA)

 **Google / AOSP (system-level)**